-The line essum will be in Keighley

-on January 6.
+The line session will be in Keighley 🔬 on January 6. 🛀

 .
 The event, for the Waste Manage.
-Development Plan Document (DPD), last the lown hall-ground-floor room from Jpm to Spm.
+(DPD), la at the lown hall ground-floor room from Spin to Spin.

-Other drop the are being held in Ship-
+Other dropstus are being held in Ship-

-ley and Braifford.
-The consultation started on Monday

-and continues until February 8.
+ley and Braitford.
+The consultation started on Monday and continues until February 8.

-Plans will then he submitted to the Covernment for Independent examination.
-Councillor Val Sister, the councille deputy leader, said: "We want to enake some as many people as possible are skilly informed of our plant for the district's future.

-Documents and comment forms are

-now available at the website.
-Visit bradford govern planning for more detalls.

-Appendix 3 - Summary of main issues raised through representations
+Plans will then he submitted to the Government for Independent examination.
+Councilios Val Slater, the coun-cil's deputy leader, said: "We want to make sure as many people as possible are fully informed of our plans for the district's future.
+Documents and comment forms are now multiple at the website.
+Visit brachord government for more detalls.
+100.0 Appendix 3 - Summary of main issues raised through representations